terror/riff/README.md

 bun run tauri dev
 ```

-Expect `http://localhost:1420/` to be in use and the desktop ready to view.
+Expect `http://localhost:1420/` to be in use and the desktop app ready to view.

 ### Prior Art